GLOBAL ECONOMY-Asia's factory pain eases as region emerges from pandemic

 But analysts expect any recovery in the region to be slow.

-While China's export orders shrank at a slower pace, its employment contraction worsened, the PMI showed, underscoring the fragile recovery in the world's second-largest economy.
+While China's export orders shrank at a slower pace, its employment contraction worsened, the PMI showed, underscoring the fragile recovery.

 "Overall manufacturing demand recovered at a fast clip, but overseas demand remained a drag," said Wang Zhe, senior economist at Caixin Insight Group.

-Japan's PMI rose to a seasonally adjusted 40.1 in June, while South Korea's PMI ticked up to 43.4 - both remaining far below the boom-or-bust threshold of 50.
+Japan's PMI rose to a seasonally adjusted 40.1 in June, while South Korea's PMI ticked up to 43.4 - both remaining far below the rise-or-fall threshold of 50.

 Separately, a Bank of Japan survey showed big manufacturers' confidence sinking to levels last seen during the 2009 global financial crisis, reinforcing expectations the country was sinking deeper into recession.